CALL FOR NOMINATIONS NOW OPEN!

 IAAPA Service Awards

-2015 IAAPA Young Professional of the Year Award Recipient
+2016 IAAPA Young Professional of the Year Recipient

-The inaugural Young Professional of the Year Award was presented to Marika Barranco, guest experience administration manager at Monterey Bay Aquarium, Monterey, California, United States, at the Young Professionals Reception, during IAAPA Attractions Expo 2015 in Orlando, FL.
+The 2016 Young Professional of the Year Award was presented to Doug Akers, ICAE, Director, Operations, Universal Parks & Resorts, Orlando, Florida, United States, at the Young Professionals Reception, during IAAPA Attractions Expo 2016 in Orlando, FL.
 The Young Professional of the Year Award is presented in recognition of an individual that a member company has identified for demonstrating leadership, teamwork, and integrity on a daily basis.
 The individual has fostered and enhanced the member company’s brand, productivity, and professionalism and has the potential to be an industry star of the future.

 IAAPA Definition of Young Professionals